 Evidence-based cirriculum to build resiliency available to schools, clubs, and other organizations that serve youth.
 Free programing includes: substance use prevention, media literacy, restorative practices, and respectful conversations.

-This collaboration with community partners provides education, resources, and evidence-based programming to reduce the underage use of alcohol, marijuana, and other drugs.
+This collaboration with community partners provides education, resources, and evidence-based programming to reduce the underage use of alcohol, cannabis, and other drugs.

-Provides free individualized assistance from Certified Healthcare Navigators.
-All aspects of Marketplace coverage including determining eligibility, comparing, and explaining options, accessing tax credits, and applying and enrolling for coverage.
+Provides free assistance from Certified Healthcare Navigators with all aspects of Maine’s Health Insurance Marketplace, including determining eligibility, comparing, and explaining options, and applying and enrolling in coverage.

 Provides clinical assessments, oral prophylaxis, fluoride treatments, sealants, referrals, and oral hygiene instruction to children enrolled in WIC and Head Start programs and at local contracted public schools in Aroostook County.
 MaineCare and private fee payment accepted.